Tag Archives: Zac Efron

 Scoob!
 (2020), Warner Bros.
 Pictures

-Based on the children’s TV shows about a Great Dane named Scooby-Doo, one who along with his teenage human friends solve mysteries involving supposedly supernatural creatures, I found Scoob! to be a well animated, fun adventure.
+Based on the children’s TV shows about a Great Dane named Scooby-Doo, who, along with his teenage human friends, solves mysteries involving supposedly supernatural creatures, I found Scoob! to be a well-animated, fun adventure.
 It’s certainly not perfect, but it does have a rather engaging, silly central story and a watchable supervillain played by Jason Isaacs.

-Also starring Zac Efron, Mark Wahlberg and Amanda Seyfried; the first twenty-five minutes of Scoob! didn’t have me as confident about how the rest of the movie would be as I expected.
-Thankfully though, director Tony Cervone’s film did become more watchable.
+Also starring Zac Efron, Mark Wahlberg and Amanda Seyfried; the first twenty-five minutes of Scoob! didn’t have me as confident about how the rest of the movie would be.
+Thankfully, though, director Tony Cervone’s film did become more watchable.

 Random thoughts that went through my mind as Scoob! played include: